DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/PdfExportDataGridProps/indent.md

 ---
 ---
 ##### shortDescription
-Specifies the value of the horizontal gap between data cells and groups and headers.
+Specifies the length of the horizontal gap between DataGrid group headers and rows.

 ---
 <!-- Description goes here -->